 Automated IVR Discovery and IVR Testing

 For the email channel, the challenge for contact centers is to load test to prepare for peak times, as well as, to perform ongoing monitoring.
 For inbound emails, testing needs to ensure emails are received, including ones with attachments, which sometimes bounce if the attachment exceeds a certain size.
 Email testing needs to discern inbound emails that legitimately come from individuals vs. potential malware emails.
 Legitimate emails need to be captured, routed, and handled by the email management system.
 The response time on emails needs to be tracked.
 Outbound emails need to be tested to ensure they are sent out and received.
-Learn about load testing and the Cruncher product.
+Learn about load testing and our Cyara Cruncher product.

 With SMS, the challenge for contact centers is in testing omnichannel interactions.
 In the case of two-factor authentication, the customer starts on the web, receives an SMS, and continues on the web.
 The complete customer journey needs to be followed from the customer’s perspective to ensure that all transitions work.
 Multi-modal interactions are another type of omnichannel interaction that might include IVR, SMS, web, live agent phone call, and web chat.
 Functional, regression, and load testing must all be done.
 On going performance monitoring in production is crucial to ensure that the customer experience remains high.
 Read Introducing Cyara 7.3: Omnichannel Testing and More.